Richard Kinder: Urban Greenspace

 Along with several other Houston philanthropies, the Kinder Foundation founded Discovery Green, downtown Houston's notable 12-acre park, in 2008.
 The philanthropists approached then-Mayor Bill White with an idea to acquire the Houston Center Gardens adjacent to downtown's George R. Brown Convention Center property and create a permanent downtown greenspace and public park.
 The Kinder Foundation contributed an initial $10 million for the park's creation.

 In 2010, the Kinder Foundation approached the Buffalo Bayou Partnership with a catalyst grant of $30 million of the $58 million needed for improvements to the existing 160-acre, 2.3 mile stretch of Buffalo Bayou from Shepherd Drive to Sabine Street.
 In 2015, Buffalo Bayou Park's enhancements were complete.
 In September 2022, the Kinder Foundation granted $100 million to the Buffalo Bayou Partnership for Buffalo Bayou East, a 10-year, $310 million project to expand Buffalo Bayou Park from downtown to Houston's East End.

 To accelerate implementation of the visionary Memorial Park Master Plan, the Kinder Foundation offered a grant of $70 million to the Memorial Park Conservancy in April 2018.
 In February 2023, the Memorial Park Conservancy completed the Kinder Land Bridge, a 100-acre area built over several lanes of traffic underneath the park, named in the Kinders' honor.
 In April 2025, Memorial Park Conservancy announced Kinder Foundation granted $10 million toward Memorial Groves, a project that will honor the original vision of the park as a greenspace that pays tribute to Houston’s World War I history, along with new recreational amenities and parking for everyday park users.

+In December 2023, Kinder Foundation provided a $27 million catalyst gift to the Houston Parks Board that will help restore, enhance and redevelop the century old MacGregor Park while maintaining its rich history and cultural significance.